 International Gullah Geechee and African Diaspora Conference

-The IGAADS committee is grateful to the following organizations for their support.
+The IGAADS committee is grateful to the following organizations for their support for the 2019 conference.

 |The Gullah Geechee Cultural Heritage Corridor Commission||The Gaylord and Dorothy Donnelley Foundation||The South Carolina Arts Commission|